 Using a small brush that won’t scratch up your beautiful glass French Press, scrub along the inside walls of the carafe thoroughly with the warm water/baking soda solution (or soap).
 Next, give your plunger and plunger screen a thorough scrubbing, making sure that all remaining coffee grounds are removed.

 Keeping the parts separated, lay all of the pieces out on a drying rack.
-Or, if you need to use the coffee maker immediately, you can dry everything off with a dish towel.
+Or, if you need to use the coffee maker immediately, you can dry everything off with a dishtowel.
 Please note: this is easier for people with little hands.

-One More Note…
+More To Note…

 Most French Presses are dishwasher safe, so feel free to use one if you are lazy.
 Still, be careful if yours is made of glass.

 Is it OK to put coffee grounds down the garbage disposal?